Pursue a Doctor of Optometry Degree

 • Year 2:

-Classroom: Enhance your clinical practice skills and build on your scientific knowledge with integrated seminars, visual function, pharmacology, and more.
+Classroom: Enhance your clinical skills and build on your scientific knowledge with integrated seminars, visual function, pharmacology, and more

-Clinic Experience: Scribe and complete medical records seeing patient cases unfold
+Clinic Experience: Scribe and complete medical records while observing patient cases

 • Year 3:

-Clinic Experience: Provide supervised, direct patient care in clinical settings.
+Clinic Experience: Clinical work ramps up where you start providing supervised, direct patient care

 Board Exams: Part I of NBEO